Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 GameVault+ features are available from the official GameVault Client application version 1.9.0.0 and above.
 It does not matter if you got it from the Microsoft Store or used an alternative installation option.

-### Are commercial licenses available for GameVault+?
+### Are bulk/commercial licenses available for GameVault+?

-There are, but for commercial use, please [contact us directly](mailto:contact@phalco.de) to discuss an individual licensing agreement.
-Personal and Family & Friends subscriptions are tailored for individual users and private groups, but we're happy to collaborate with businesses for customized solutions and volume licenses.
+There are, but for commercial/bulk use, please either on [Discord](https://discord.gg/NEdNen2dSu) or via our [email](mailto:contact@phalco.de) to discuss an individual licensing agreement.
+Personal and Family & Friends subscriptions are tailored for individual users and private groups, but we're happy to collaborate with businesses and organizations for customized solutions and volume licenses.

 ### What if I can't afford GameVault+ or don't want to purchase it?

 That's okay!
 We understand that not everyone can afford GameVault+.
 Developing and maintaining the service comes with costs, and while we aim to keep the core features free and accessible to all, some convenience features are behind a paywall to help cover these expenses.

 If you're unable to purchase it, you're welcome to explore ways to _work around_ the paywall for personal use.
 The source code is available on [GitHub](https://github.com/Phalcode/gamevault-app).
-However, **please avoid pirated versions**, as they may contain malware, and **do not share any bypass modifications**.
+However, **please avoid pirated versions**, as they may contain malware, and **please do not share any bypass modifications**.

-### Why is there not lifetime license?
+### Why is there nolifetime license?

 Lifetime licenses might seem appealing, but they’re not practical for covering the ongoing costs of developing and maintaining GameVault.
 Maintaining servers, providing updates, and developing new features require continuous investment, which a one-time payment simply doesn’t support.
 GameVault+ exists to provide "thank you" features for continuous support, and a lifetime license would undermine that purpose entirely.